Author has written 13 stories for Mass Effect, Elder Scroll series, Dragon Age, and Middle-earth.

 I've written, co-authored, or edited about twenty books for the tabletop role-playing-game industry (although I've been out of that business since about 2006).
 I have also written an original novel but it just isn't working to my satisfaction . . .
 I can't see a mainstream publisher buying it and it probably wouldn't do well if I self-published it.
 I have ideas for several more novels, but if I can't get the first one going there's no point in agonizing over the rest.
 I need to work on some of my literary skills.

-In particular, I've been obsessing over the Mass Effect computer games and their associated franchise, so that's where I've been concentrating my efforts.
+Hence, fan-fiction.
 I really need to be getting my original fiction unstuck and out where people can see it, but for now I'm having a lot of fun, learning a few new facets of the novelist's craft, and building an audience for my prose.

 The Memoirs Series